 Canva

-In addition to using your own photos for your blog posts, you can use the design tool, Canva, to enhance them with text for Pinterest pins.
+In addition to using your own photos for your blog posts, you can use the FREE version of the design tool, Canva, to enhance them with text for Pinterest pins.
 Those pins can be used for your Pinterest boards and also in your blog posts.

 Deposit Photos